(Updated 2019 September the 27th)

 Nowadays The robusta grows in all the country!

 The Arabica instead grows until 2300 meters mostly by washed process and there are 3 different areas where it grows well: The east part of the Mountain Elgon, in the West Nile, the north-west part of the country and on Rwenzori Mountain in the south-west.

-The coffee is the most lucrative cultivation in Uganda.
+The coffee is the most lucrative cultivation in that country.

 The cultivation of Arabica is made within the shadow of big fruits plants (such as banana plants) which permits a better maturation of the beans, less need of water and a smaller use of agricultural fertilisers.

-In my opinion, this country will have a bright economical future due to its coffee production.
+In my opinion, this country will have a bright economic future due to its coffee production.

 I am an Italian coffee lover that pushed for the love of this “amazing drug” decided to come to London to study about coffee and its different extraction procedures and tastes.